-According to The Muse there are five main types of imposter syndrome:
+According to The Muse there are five main types of imposter syndrome and ways to battle each.

 - The Perfectionist